Trustpilot

 To attain the REPS India CPD points for this course you will need to have already completed a recognised Pilates qualification.

-• Understand how and hormonal changes of pregnancy impact the abdominal wall, the pelvis and the pelvic floor and how this affect postnatal recovery
+• Understand how hormonal changes of pregnancy impact the abdominal wall, the pelvis and the pelvic floor and how this may affect postnatal recovery.

-• Learn how to assess postnatal posture and program to improve posture in your early postnatal client
+• Know how to assess postnatal posture and programme to improve posture in your early postnatal client.

-• Explore the roles and function of the abdominal muscle wall for core stability
+• Understand the roles and function of the abdominal muscle wall for core stability.

-• Learn how pregnancy and birth can impact the pelvic floor in relation to continence and pelvic organ support
+• Know how pregnancy and birth can impact the pelvic floor in relation to continence and pelvic organ support.

-Learn about planning early progressions of exercise for postnatal clients who will be rebuilding their core control
+• Understand about planning early progressions of exercise for postnatal clients who will be rebuilding their core control.

-Explore progressions of how to modify training to match the client’s level of core control and pelvic floor fitness
+• Know how to modify training to match the client’s level of core control and pelvic floor fitness.

-• Explore the factors that can influence the degree of rectus abdominus diastasis (RAD)
+• Understand the factors that can influence the degree of rectus abdominus diastasis (RAD).

-• Learn about screening for and identifying risk factors and when to refer a client to a Women’s, Men’s and Pelvic Health Physiotherapist, Medical Practitioner or Musculoskeletal Physiotherapist.
+• Know about screening for and identifying risk factors and when to refer a client to a pelvic health physiotherapist, medical practitioner or musculoskeletal physiotherapist.

-Dianne Edmonds is a physiotherapist with more than 25 years of experience with pregnancy, postnatal and pelvic floor education, treatment and fitness programmes.
-Dianne was the lead physiotherapist and project officer for the Pelvic Floor First project campaign, run by the Continence Foundation of Australia, and is a Pelvic Floor First ambassador.
-Dianne is the director and founder of The Pregnancy Centre and completed her Elite Personal Training course in 2013.
+Dianne Edmonds is an Australian physiotherapist with over 30 years of experience with pregnancy, postnatal and pelvic floor education, treatment and fitness programs.
+She contributed to the development of the AusActive Pregnancy and Postnatal Exercise Guidelines as a member of the expert reference group.
+Dianne was the lead physiotherapist and project officer for the Pelvic Floor First project campaign, run by the Continence Foundation of Australia and is a Pelvic Floor First Ambassador.
+Dianne is the Director and founder of The Pregnancy Centre, and hosts The Running to the Core Podcast, which explores areas affecting women’s return to fitness and running postnatally.
+She currently works in an Obstetric GP practice in Mandurah, Western Australia.